 The Ministry of Home Affairs, Government of India in its recent advisories No. 24013/4/2020-ATC issued on 6th July 2020 and No. 15011/31/2019-ATC issued on 27th December 2019, emphasized the role of the prosecution in combating the organised crime of human trafficking in the country.
-The role of the Judiciary is essential to ensure justice is done and the rights of the victims are protected in the process.
+The role of the Prosecuting Officer (PP) is essential to ensure justice is done and the rights of the victims are protected in the process.

-This user-friendly handbook for the Judiciary in Telangana is an attempt to collate existing laws, policies and judgements to empower the Judiciary while hearing cases of human trafficking, keeping the victim at the centre of focus.
-For the first time, laws and policies related to all forms of human trafficking have been collated and complied in a concise manner to serve as a reference handbook for the stakeholder.
+This user-friendly handbook for prosecuting officers in Telangana is an attempt to collate existing laws, policies and judgements to empower prosecuting officers to effectively prosecute cases of human trafficking keeping the victim at the centre of focus.

 I place my humble gratitude to Smt.
-Perugu Sreesudha, Chairperson, Telangana Cooperative Tribunal and Shri Shasikanta Mishra, Principal Secretary, Law Department, Government of Odisha for their support in reviewing this handbook and making it relevant for all Judicial Officers in Telangana.
+G. Vyjayanthi, Director of Prosecutions, Telangana for her support in reviewing this handbook and making it relevant for all Prosecuting Officers in Telangana.